WebAssembly/gc/proposals/gc/MVP-JS.md

 });
 ```

-Moreover repeated instantations of `example1.wasm` will produce distinct Type
+Moreover, repeated instantations of `example1.wasm` will produce distinct Type
-Definition Objects for `wasmPoint`.
+Definition Objects for `WasmPoint` (just like repeated calls to the `StructType`
+constructor will produce distinct Type Definition Objects, even if passed the
+same components).

 To see the distinction between internal type defintions and type imports in
 action, consider the following WebAssembly module that calls `struct.new`.